 As and when the train halts for the passage of goods trains carrying coal, the Samosa vendors make some brisk business.

-Recommend you to read following Places to visit in Araku Valley.
+Recommend you to read following travel blog on places to visit in Araku Valley.

 - Bamboo Chicken.